Vikings safety Anthony Harris had one main goal this offseason -- add more weight. Find out how he transformed his body in the weight room.

 “My meals and eating were a little off, so it took a little while to adjust to that,” Harris said.
 “Just getting back in the weight room, my main focus was just building strength and trying to get that explosiveness back and then as the year went on and I was able to maintain that, that’s when I was starting to put on size.
 Now I’ve gotten up to 205 since then.”

 Harris spent the offseason training at Elkin Sports Performance in his hometown of Richmond, Va.
 He not only focused on the physical training, but nutritional planning.
-He tracked his calories and protein intake to correlate with his workout schedule.
-Harris said gathering information is the most important aspect of all physical transformations.
+He tracked his calories and protein intake to correlate it with his workout schedule.
+Harris said learning how to eat right is the key to success.

 “I would say just gathering the information, mainly,” Harris said.
 “Getting the right information about how much calories I need to take in, the amount of protein, how many meals a day, getting that type of stuff.”